 - a) Explain the role of directors in the operation of a company.
-[2] - Discuss the ways in which directors are appointed, can lose their office or be subject to a disqualification order. - c) Distinguish between the powers of the board of directors, the managing director and individual directors to bind their company.^[2] - d) Explain the duties that directors owe to their companies.
-[2] - e) Demonstrate an understanding of the way in which the law, both common law and statute, has attempted to control directors.^[2]
+[2] - b) Discuss the ways in which directors are appointed, can leave their office and the disqualification of directors. - Distinguish between the powers of the board of directors, the managing director/chief executive and individual directors to bind their company.
+[2] - d) Explain the duties that directors owe to their companies.
+[2] - e) Demonstrate an understanding of the way in which common law and statute law has attempted to control directors.[2]